Want to create a WordPress vendor directory? We can show you the best way. Check out this post and build your vendor listings site easily.

 Ensure that the Submit Listing button is also visible on the main directory page.
 You can use the default publishing policy that you get right after activating the plugin.
 Let the visitors submit listing items to the directory.

 Make sure that all new submissions and edits are held as pending.
 You can publish the new submissions or edits after reviewing the content.
 Go to Directory → Settings → Listings → General Settings to apply this policy.

-If you want to allow paid listings, you need a fee plan (pricing plan).
-Go to Directory → Fee Plans.
-Add one or more paid fee plans.
+If you want to allow paid listings, you need a pricing plan.
+Go to Directory → Plans.
+Add one or more paid plans.
 You’ll find it easy.

-If you need some help, please see the fee plan documentation.
+If you need some help, please see the plan documentation.